DanteKara/DanteKara/README.md

 ![Profile Banner](https://github.com/DanteKara/assets-repo-name/raw/main/path/to/your/image.png)

 I'm a Junior Programmer with a passion for AI and Automation.
-I love working on projects that involve AI, Automation.
+I currently working on Networks Automation projects.

 ## 🚀 About Me